 Say hello to Incineroar, the uncontested best Figure Player in Super Smash Bros.
 Ultimate.
-The Heel Pokémon is currently the only fighter to be universally banned from competitive tournaments, and it’s for a good reason, too: its side special, Alolan Whip, absolutely shreds AI opponents.
+The Heel Pokémon is one of the only fighters to be universally banned from competitive tournaments, and it’s for a good reason, too: its side special, Alolan Whip, absolutely shreds AI opponents.
 Incineroar isn’t quite as strong against human players, but it’s still a powerful Raid Boss that can strike fear into the hearts of the unprepared.
 If you’d like to read more about Incineroar’s metagame history, you can do so over at its wiki page.
 Otherwise, let’s jump right into today’s training!

-- Up air: It’s entirely possible to train a strong Incineroar that only uses down smash and Alolan Whip.
+- It’s entirely possible to train a strong Incineroar amiibo that only uses down smash and Alolan Whip.
 Up air, then, is kind of like icing on the cake.
 If you want, you can use it to juggle your FP a few times when it’s above you.
 And then you can finish that juggling string with a powerful up smash!

 Raid Boss Training

 Where a competitive-trained Incineroar FP should rely on Alolan Whip, a Raid Boss one should rely on everything but Alolan Whip.
 Indeed, an optimal Raid Boss Incineroar uses much more of its moveset in comparison, making this training style ideal for those not interested in tournaments.
 To be clear, you’re allowed to dash and jump as often as you want while raising a Raid Boss.
 It’s only competitive FPs that you want to have walking instead of running.
 Incineroar should stay on-stage whenever possible, as its recovery is weak and highly exploitable — especially by human opponents.
-Here are all the moves to teach your FP during training:
+Here are all the moves to teach your FP:

-- Forward tilt: A single-strike chop that inflicts good damage.
-This is actually the strongest forward tilt in the game, and it’s even stronger if you use it right at the ledge.
+- Forward tilt is a single-strike chop that inflicts good damage.
+It’s also the strongest forward tilt in the game, and it’s even stronger if you use it right at the ledge!
+You can also work in neutral attack and down tilt at close range; the latter can link into a jab, grab, forward air, or up air.

-You can also sprinkle in a tiny bit of forward smash and up smash to KO.
-Mix in a bit of down smash at the ledge, too!
 And finally, you might consider using the smallest bit of Alolan Whip as a neutral option.
 It’s not one to be spammed, as humans will quickly adapt if your FP starts “whipping” too often.
 As mentioned before, Incineroar should stay on-stage for the best possible result.
 But if you really want to go off-stage, only use down air to gimp.

 If you would like to read more amiibo training guides, please follow this link.